 For example, the three-dimensional the bi-directional displacements on a two-dimensional surface of water will form a resonant system when the oscillations of the water interact to reinforce each other.

-However, the wave properties Louis de Broglie associated with a particle is difficult to explain in terms of four-dimensional space-time because time is only observed to move in one direction forward and therefore a universe of four-dimensional space-time could not support the bi-directional movement of a transverse three-dimensional wave.
+However, the transverse wave properties Louis de Broglie associated with a particle are difficult to explain in terms of four-dimensional space-time because time is only observed to move in one direction forward and therefore a universe of four-dimensional space-time could not support those bi-directional properties.

 But if he had assumed that space was composed of four *spatial* dimensions as is done in “The Imagineer’s Chronicles” he may have been able to define a probabilistic interpretation Born, Bohr and Heisenberg associated with particles in terms of a classical resonant "structure" formed by a transverse wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.